HappyGromper/homework-6-git-flow/Readme.md

 ### about
 this script runs thorugh commands of assignment 6

+## NOTE
+I realized that when the log was submitted in the previous assignment it had a time stamp, so to better diguise this script it will take anywhere from 12-45 seconds to do each step. # be patient with it.

 ## How to use

 Place this script into the folder you want to do the assingment in.